- Video: Appendicitis in Children – Signs, Treatment & Prevention

 There is no sure way of preventing appendicitis in children or adults.
 However, medical experts are of the opinion that persons who have a high fiber diet seem to suffer less from appendicitis.
 This is because such a diet reduces the chances of hard stools causing any issue with the intestines.

-Home Remedies for Appendicitis
+Home Remedies for Preventing Appendicitis

-Mint is known for relieving pain.
-Mix a couple of drops of mint essential oil in water and ask your child to drink up.
+- Mint is known for relieving pain.
+Mix a couple of drops of mint essential oil in water, and ask your child to drink up.

-- If your child has a fever due to the appendicitis, then you can boil a few basil leaves in water.
+- If your child has a fever due to appendicitis, then you can boil a few basil leaves in water.
 After it cools down, strain it and give your child the clear liquid to drink.

 - Garlic will help reduce the inflammation.
 Boil a few pods of garlic in water.
 Add honey for sweetness.

 - Moong beans are said to help with appendicitis.
 Give your child a spoonful three times a day.

 - Buttermilk reduces the growth of bacteria in the gut.
 However, it is effective only when a liter is consumed.